rickywrq/Progressive-Neural-Compression/README.md

 # Progressive-Neural-Compression
+## Quick start with Progressive Neural Compression (PNC):

-### If you have any questions, please contact the first author.
-To quickly try PNC, the network and the checkpoints are in the `demo_simulation` folder.
-To train PNC from scratch, please go to `training`.
+* To quickly try PNC, the network and the checkpoints are in the `demo_simulation` folder.
+* To train PNC from scratch, please go to `training`.
+* The testbed implementation of PNC on Raspberry Pi 4 + nRF52840 development kits is at `testbed`.
+* For any questions, please contact the first author.

 ## Introduction